Logo design that improves comprehension and retention

 The bottom line

-• A great logo is an effective identity, not an ad.
+• A great logo is a brief but effective identity, not an advertisement.

 • A great logo has type and image that are integrated (unless it is image only or text only).